Toe Fracture in Children

-A toe fracture is a break in 1 or more of the bones in your child's toe.
+A toe fracture is a break in a bone in your child's toe.

 What are the signs and symptoms of a toe fracture?

 - Pain, redness, swelling, or bruising

-- Inability to bend or move the toe
+- Not being able to bend or move the toe

-- Inability to walk or put weight on the toe
+- Not being able to walk or put weight on the toe

 - Toe is bent at an angle that is not normal

 How is a toe fracture diagnosed?

 Your child's healthcare provider will examine your child and ask about the injury.
-Your child may also need an x-ray.
+Your child may also need any of the following:

 How is a toe fracture treated?